 Under these arrangements the decisions and powers of the CMSM could be enforced through the internal IRP process with the force of binding arbitration and, if necessary, further backed through judicial proceedings.

+In circumstances where the Bylaws provide for the resolution of disputes between ICANN and other parties through the IRP process, the CMSM will also have the ability to require ICANN to enter into the IRP process and abide by its outcome, should it not do so voluntarily.
+This

+power to require ICANN to abide by its Bylaws arises automatically from its status as a member of the corporation and can, if necessary, be further backed through judicial proceedings.

 As a Member of ICANN, the Community Mechanism would enjoy all the rights that the law prescribes members as having.
-The general approach of the CCWG-Accountability is that none of these statutory rights should be easily exercised.
-As such, the recommendation is that to deploy any such statutory rights should require full consensus of the participating SOs/ACs (that is, unanimity).
+The general approach of the CCWG-Accountability is that none of these statutory rights should be easily exercised, other than the power mentioned in the preceding paragraph.
+As such, the recommendation is that to deploy any of those other statutory rights should require full consensus of the participating SOs/ACs (that is, unanimity); the power previously mentioned should be exercisable if supported a simple majority.
 Note the detail of what these rights are, in Appendix XXXX of this report.

 5A.2 Influence in the Community Mechanism